cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

    everyone to use the cluster.
 Similarly, do not run transfers/copies on/to/from the head node.

 -  Remember to be considerate to other users.
-For example, limit the number of jobs you are running simultaneously, so that others users can also run their jobs
+For example, by limiting the number of jobs you are running simultaneously, so that others users can also run their jobs.
+We do not enforce hard limits on how many resources a single user can use, but please always consider :ref:`how busy the cluster is <s_monitoring_slurm>` before starting many or larger jobs

 -  Please remember to close interactive shells, notebooks, containers, and other processes that you have started via Slurm or the container system.
 Resources that you have reserved are not made available for other users until your tasks have finished.

+While it is our goal that everyone should be able to start smaller jobs in a reasonable amount of time, it is expected for larger jobs to be queued when many people are using the cluster at the same time.

 See the :ref:`p_usage_slurm` page for more information about how to run your tasks on the cluster, and see the :ref:`p_transfers` for